 What Is mCommerce and How Your Business Can Benefit from It

 E-commerce is overtaking traditional retail.
 By 2021, the number of dollars spent on e-commerce sites and apps will hit $4.88 billion.
 The Coronavirus pandemic also gets in the way.
 The global quarantine has just caused a spike in demand as people order online from home.
 Amazon alone is already hiring 100,000 workers.
 M-commerce as an indispensable part of e-commerce is also experiencing an upsurge.
-In this article, we’ll discuss the pros and cons of m-commerce for businesses and consumers, as well as new tendencies in this sector.
+In this article, we’ll discuss the pros and cons of m-commerce for businesses and consumers, as well as new tendencies in this sector and the reasons for shop website redesign.

 What is m-commerce?